pbrocks/pmpro-webpack-scaffold/README.md

 Introduction to Webpack and node modules for scaffolding a Javascript development environment.

+Since we are creating our own server, it doesn't really matter where you clone this repository to on your hard drive.

 ## Setup and installation

 We're using Yarn to set things up, but you can also use NPM, if you don't wanna try new things. ;-(